pjgsch/LaTeX/README.md

 Hopefully you end up with a file 'tex.ps' and/or 'tex.pdf', which you can view in a document viewer.

+You may have noticed that there are macro's defined to facilitate the typesetting.
+An example: 'texmac.sty', 'texmac0.sty' and 'texmac00.sty' define
+much, lesser and the least macro's for my purposes.
+The macro's in 'texfig.sty' and 'texfig0.sty' define the location of figures, which, on my laptop at least, were located in various directories.

 Succes and have fun.

 </pre>